Lalola: Theme Songs

 This telenovela has two theme songs, "Hola" and "Enamorada", both are sung by Miranda!.

 International remakes

-The show has been officially remade in 12 other countries: Portugal, Chile, Peru, Spain, Belgium, Greece, Turkey, Russia, India, Vietnam, Indonesia and the Philippines.
+The show has been officially remade in 13 other countries: Chile, Spain, Turkey, Greece, Belgium, Philippines, Russia, India, Vietnam, Portugal, Indonesia, Peru, and Mexico.
+And, a pilot was produced in 2009 by Fox and Sony for a version in the United States.
+The pilot was not picked up.
 All of these remakes start with mostly the same initial premise but many of them head in very different narrative directions and ultimate conclusions than the original show.
+The latest version (Mexico) is still in production, airing on Vix.

 International broadcast

+The original Argentine version of the series was also dubbed in 17 languages - Egyptian Arabic, Brazilian Portuguese, Czech, Georgian, Malay, Tagalog, Polish, Romanian, Russian, Slovenian, Serbian, Croatian, Turkish, English, Armenian, Hindi, and Vietnamese to be broadcast worldwide.